-Table 17 - Contents identified by target groups as more relevant for the bureaucratic/administrative area.
+Figure 3 - List of contents identified by the partnership for the bureaucratic /administrative area.

 The bureaucratic/administrative area was one of the mentioned areas in which teachers felt less prepared and on which they would like to have more training.
 Therefore, in all countries, interest was expressed in knowing more about "class management administrative procedures" and "school administrative procedures".
 Nevertheless, topics on duties and legal rights and career development information are also welcomed.